sameersingh/uci-statnlp/hw3/README.md

 Notice, that for BM25 the retriever recall@10 is 90.21% (see line `Retriever R@10: 90.21%`).

-### Task 3.
-Implement a confidence-based answer selection strategy in `reader.py`

-So far, we have been assuming that we have a perfect retriever and that, indeed, the most relevant document will be the first document.
-Unfortunately, this may not always be the case.

-Your task is to implement a confidence-based answer selection strategy.
-You should modify the method `Reader._select_answer` at `reader.py`.
-Report the reader's performance on the dev set when using this answer selection strategy.
-You can update the answer selection strategy in your reader config files by updating the `"answer_selection": "first"` to be `"answer_selection": "confidence"` and then running the same commands you run in [Task 1](#task-1-implement-generativeqareader-model-at-readerpy).

 ### Running ODQA queries with `run_custom_query.py`